gtsagkatakis/Residual-Models-with-DNNs/README.md

 * Tensorflow 2.1

 # Acknowledgements
-G. Vernardos was funded by the GLADIUS project (contract no. 897124) within the H2020 Framework Program of the European Commission.
+G. Vernardos was funded by the GLADIUS project (contract no. 897124) within the H2020 Framework Program of the European Commission

 G. Tsagkatakis was funded by the CALCHAS project (contract no. 842560) within the H2020 Framework Program of the European Commission